deepesch/jetpack/README.md

 #Machine Learning Docker Images

-Machine learning tools are notorious for having byzantine dependencies academic code quality.
+Machine learning tools are notorious for having byzantine dependencies and academic code quality.
 This makes them easy to install and configure across a variety of machines and operating systems.

 ## Currently supported tools